 First and foremost, Rosier is an invitation to lush territory.
 Folk at its core and endowed with a great affection for detail, which can be found everywhere, even as part of the vibrant visual identity it endorses, the Montreal-based band meticulously dares to democratize a musical genre rather crystallized within its limits.
-Taking over an audacious approach where traditional songs become the intimate accomplice of well-crafted indie pop, Rosier skilfully juxtaposes light, shimmering harmonies and textures.
+Taking over an audacious approach where folk songs become the intimate accomplice of well-crafted indie pop, Rosier skilfully juxtaposes light, shimmering harmonies and textures.
 Well anchored in its roots, the result is a mature yet ethereal proposal whose personality can be appreciated from the very first notes.
-Bilingual, feminist and feminine to the four fifths, the band marches to a beat of its own while alternating between both French and English languages, between acoustic and electric soundscapes, all this to fulfill the colors and fresh flavours to which it aspires.
+Bilingual, feminist and feminine to the four-fifths, the band marches to a beat of its own while alternating between both French and English languages, between acoustic and electric soundscapes, all this to fulfill the colours and fresh flavours to which it aspires.

-Over the years, the quintet has been touring locally and internationally since its inception, and has performed in major cities and towns around the world.
+Over the years, the quintet has been touring locally and internationally since its inception and has performed in major cities and towns around the world.
 Some of their notable performances include the Edmonton Folk Festival, TSB Festival Of Lights (New Zealand), Rocky Mountain Folks Festival (USA), Port Fairy Folk Festival (Australia), Tonder Folk Festival (Denmark), Festival Pause-Guitare (France), Bardentreffen Festival (Germany), Itinerari Folk Festival (Italy), Bromyard Folk Fesitval (UK), Edinburgh Fringe Festival (Scotland) and the Jeux de la Francophonie in Abidjan (Ivory Coast), to name a few.

 With a compelling collection of music under its belt — the albums and EPs Légèrement (2021), the self-titled Rosier (2019), Morose (2017), Ste-Waves (2014), Hébertisme Nocturne (2011) — and hundreds of thousands of plays on streaming platforms, the ten-handed music project is set on a clear direction: one where the unheard meets the existing, and stories passed down from generation to generation are rejuvenated with a contemporary twist.
 And that’s where the magic lies.
 There is ease, gentleness and something deeply reassuring in the way Rosier moves and evolves.
 There is beauty in Rosier’s love-made confessions; so much it might even make one shiver.
-Truth is, a rosebush as a beautifully precious thing.
+Truth is, a rosebush is a beautifully precious thing.